Spicy burgers - wheat free recipe

 5. Heat a small amount of olive oil in the pan previously used for frying the onion and spices.
 Place the burgers in the pan and sear quickly on each side.
 Remove from the pan and place on a non-stick baking tray.

-6. Bake the burgers for 15 minutes or until they are completely cooked through.
+6. Bake the burgers for 15 minutes or until they are completely cooked through, or stick them on the BBQ to cook.

-As long as the ground beef or lamb has not been frozen before using, you can also freeze the completed burgers after you have made them, perhaps in advance for a bar-b-que.
+As long as the ground bison, beef or lamb has not been frozen before making into burgers you can also freeze the completed burgers after you have made them, perhaps in advance for a bar-b-que, but do not cook before freezing.
 Simply lay small squares of baking paper between each burger to stop them sticking, then store in airtight bags or freezer boxes.
 Thaw thoroughly before use.